-A moneyline bet on a Copa Sudamericana match is straightforward: bettors pick which team will win the match in regulation time, with a draw also available as a third outcome.
-This three-way market is standard in soccer and fundamentally different from two-way moneylines in sports like basketball or baseball.
-The inclusion of the draw as a separate outcome is critical — it means backing a favorite doesn't carry the same implied safety net, and bettors must genuinely assess the probability of a stalemate, which occurs frequently in South American club football, especially in tightly contested knockout legs.
+A moneyline bet on the Copa Sudamericana is straightforward: bettors pick which team will win a given match in regulation time, with a draw offered as a third outcome.
+This three-way moneyline structure is standard in soccer and differs fundamentally from two-way markets in sports like basketball or baseball.
+The inclusion of the draw as a separate outcome is critical — it means backing a team to win requires them to do exactly that within 90 minutes plus stoppage time, regardless of what happens in extra time or penalties during knockout rounds.
+Bettors who overlook the draw option often find themselves on the wrong side of results in a tournament where tight, cagey matches are the norm, especially in two-legged ties where away teams frequently play for low-scoring draws.

 Vig Rankings